 The Western Pennsylvania Chapter was founded in 1982 to serve the needs of those living with Amyotrophic Lateral Sclerosis and their caregivers.
 Our Chapter provides services and support to persons living with ALS, caregivers, families, and healthcare providers in 31 counties in central and western Pennsylvania.

 The ALS Association is the only national not-for-profit health organization dedicated solely to the fight against ALS.
-ALSA covers all the bases — research, patient and community services, public education, and advocacy — in providing help and hope to those facing the disease.
+The ALS Association covers all the bases — research, patient and community services, public education, and advocacy — in providing help and hope to those facing the disease.

-The ALS Association National Office and the Western Pennsylvania Chapter operates under a shared mission: To lead the fight to cure and treat ALS through global, cutting-edge research, and to empower people with Lou Gehrig’s Disease and their families to live fuller lives by providing them with compassionate care and support.
+The ALS Association National Office and the Western Pennsylvania Chapter operate under a shared mission: To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 We work together to accomplish our mission.
 The Western Pennsylvania Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
 The Chapter supports the National Office through revenue sharing and research contributions.
 The National Office supports the Chapters by providing up-to-date information and materials.

 Our accomplishments are made possible by the generosity of others.
 From the smallest donation to the largest gift, donors touch the ALS community with hope for the future.